andrebot/AC-socialApi/Readme.md

   * '/users/available' - GET - Get all users that can be added as a friend
   * '/users/:userId' - GET - Get user with given ID
   * '/users/:userId' - DELETE - Delete user with given ID
-  * '/users/:userId/password' - PUT - Change user's password
+  * '/users/password/:userId' - PUT - Change user's password
+  * '/friendships/' - GET - Get all friendships
+  * '/friendships/me' - GET - Get all logged user's friendships
+  * '/friendships/requests' - GET - Get all friendships that requests logged user
-  * '/friendships/requested' - GET - Get friendships that logged user requested
+  * '/friendships/requested' - GET - Get friendships that were requested by logged user
-  * '/friendships/received' - GET - Get friendships that logged user received
+  * '/friendships/:friendId' - GET - Get friendships between logged user and user with the ID provided
+  * '/friendships/:friendId' - POST - Invite user with the ID provided
+  * '/friendships/:friendId' - PUT - Accept request from user with ID provided
+  * '/friendships/:friendId' - DELETE - Reject requests from user with ID provided
+  * '/friendships/vip/:friendId' - POST - Set friendship with user as VIP
+  * '/friendships/vip/:friendId' - DELETE - Unset friendship with user as VIP
+  * '/friendships/block/:friendId' - POST - Block friendship with user
+  * '/friendships/block/:friendId' - DELETE - Block friendship with user

   All endpoints are authenticated/authorized, but creating user.
 This endpoint is public.
 And the endpoint to delete user is authorized only to a admin.